cndpost/cppidioms/README.md

                comments: if you use gcc instead of g++ it may complain missing references to std library functions

  singleton2 - singleton2.cpp.
-This single file have the singleton class that offers a thread feature to reserve a
+This single file has the singleton class that offers a thread feature to reserve a
               seat index in an array if that seat is not taken.
 The std::mutex and std:lock_guard requires compiler option --std=gnu++11 to work